BRAND & IDENTITY

 Along with the official MSU maroon being Pantone 505, below is a sample of approved support and accent colors that can be used in promoting the academic side of the university in print and on the web.
 Secondary accent colors may be used as a way to highlight an area in a color that works with maroon, but isn’t maroon for those instances when you need to draw attention through supporting colors while still promoting MSU.
 You cannot use the secondary/accent colors without using maroon.
 Maroon should always be the dominant color in university publications.

-An Adobe swatch library file for the above PMS colors is available for download here.
+Adobe swatch library files for the above colors are available for download here.

 The university seal is the formal identifier of Mississippi State University.
 The seal was adopted by the institution in 1932 and has been modified several times since then.
 Elements in use since the 1890s include a sword, symbolizing the military character of the early institution, and a key, representing the "key to knowledge."
 The shield, symbolizing the federal role in a land-grant institution, has been part of the design since its inception.
 Use of the seal should be restricted to business cards and official university documents, such as diplomas, high-level certificates, awards, annual reports, and letterhead from the Office of the President.

 We Ring True™ can be used in text copy if it includes the trademark symbol afterwards.
 We Ring True™ can be used in advertising and on promotional items, but the art cannot be modified.
 We Ring True™ is available for download as .EPS files in maroon, black and white.